multiOTP/multiotp/readme_5.3.0.0.txt

 WHAT'S NEW IN THE RELEASES
 ==========================
+# What's new in 5.3 releases
+- Multiple semicolon separated "Users DN" supported for AD/LDAP synchronization
+- New windows executable build process, using PHP 7.2.8
+- Special all-in-one-file created with the updated Enigma Virtual Box version 9.00
+- without2FA algorithm now available (useful to do 2FA only for some accounts and not for others)

 # What's new in 5.2 releases
+- Multiple semicolon separated Users DN supported (since 5.2.0.3)
+- Active Directory nested groups support
+  (user1 in groupA, groupA in groupB, setting the OTP groups to "groupB" will add user1)
 - Enhanced AD/LDAP support for huge Microsoft Active Directory
 - Base DN and Users DN are now two different parameters (Users DN optional)